satellite-image-deep-learning/techniques/README.md

 * [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) -> Semantic Segmentation Toolbox with support for many remote sensing datasets including LoveDA
 , Potsdam, Vaihingen & iSAID
 * [How to create a DataBlock for Multispectral Satellite Image Semantic Segmentation using Fastai](https://towardsdatascience.com/how-to-create-a-datablock-for-multispectral-satellite-image-segmentation-with-the-fastai-v2-bc5e82f4eb5)
-* [Using a U-Net for image segmentation, blending predicted patches smoothly is a must to please the human eye](https://github.com/Vooban/Smoothly-Blend-Image-Patches) -> python code to blend predicted patches smoothly
+* [Using a U-Net for image segmentation, blending predicted patches smoothly is a must to please the human eye](https://github.com/Vooban/Smoothly-Blend-Image-Patches) -> python code to blend predicted patches smoothly.
+See [Satellite-Image-Segmentation-with-Smooth-Blending](https://github.com/MaitrySinha21/Satellite-Image-Segmentation-with-Smooth-Blending)
 * [DCA](https://github.com/Luffy03/DCA) -> code for 2022 [paper](https://ieeexplore.ieee.org/document/9745130): Deep Covariance Alignment for Domain Adaptive Remote Sensing Image Segmentation
 * [SCAttNet](https://github.com/lehaifeng/SCAttNet) -> Semantic Segmentation Network with Spatial and Channel Attention Mechanism
 * [unetseg](https://github.com/dymaxionlabs/unetseg) -> A set of classes and CLI tools for training a semantic segmentation model based on the U-Net architecture, using Tensorflow and Keras.
 This implementation is tuned specifically for satellite imagery and other geospatial raster data